jasmine/jasmine.github.io/_tutorials/custom_asymmetric_equality_testers.md

 expect(Buffer.alloc).toHaveBeenCalledWith(multipleOf(1024));
 ```

-Just like Jasmine's built-in asymmetric matchers, your custom asymmetric matcher can be nested
+Just like Jasmine's built-in asymmetric equality testers, yours can be nested
 inside an array or object and will work correctly.

 ```js